Shawshank01/Shawshank01/README.md

   - endpoint: "/yt-downloader-electron"
     methods: [GET]
-    description: "Simple, cross-platform GUI application for downloading videos and audio files from YouTube, X, TikTok, and other sites supported by yt-dlp without tweaking with the command line."
+    description: "Simple, cross-platform GUI application for downloading videos and audio files from YouTube and other sites supported by yt-dlp without tweaking with the command line."
     repo: "https://github.com/Shawshank01/yt-downloader-electron"

   - endpoint: "/xAI-native"